See http://www.nps.gov/glac/ for

 width dirt trail starts with a mile descent into the valley

 [which is annoying on the return leg].
-After crossing the
+Near the bottom, hook

 is mild for a good ways in being fairly level with some ups